Product planning: Qualitative and Quantitative Research

-Research Methods
+Research methods

 The methods of qualitative research can be departed into observation and focus groups.
-Recently, observation is used in observation-based researches, in which people may not articulate correctly and clearly of their thoughts.
+Observation is used in observation-based research, in which people may not articulate correctly and clearly of their thoughts.
 A particular example is the application in in-store shopping surveys, which regularly allow customers to try the products and gather feedback.
 Focus group is a tool on the basis of psychotherapy where it has found that if people are divided into small groups and asked to share their opinions suggestions, and open up.
 Because there will generate a brainstorming effect in the groups so that a comment from one person can stimulate another one's ideas.
 In general, there are always need four groups to cover a single respondent type.
 The outcomes of group discussions rely on the group leaders’ abilities of structuring the discussion, conducting the meeting and analysing and understanding the results.

 Quantitative research is about understanding aspects of a market or what kinds of customers make up the market.
 It can be split into soft and hard parts.
 Soft parts refer to phenomena like customer attitudes and hard part is market size, brand shares and so on.
 Quantitative researchers are different from qualitative researchers, they pay more attention to asking 'What' questions.
 Quantitative research often provides three aims: description, forecasting and decision-making.
 Quantitative market research means getting relevant information or measures from each single customer or shopper who are carrying out a census in the market.
 It is based on the strict sampling methods so that its data or results have levels of accuracy and can be taken to represent and stand for the population or to projecting.

 If the survey results prove favorable, the company may decide to sell the new product on a small scale or regional basis.
 During this time, the company will distribute the products in one or more cities.
 The company will run advertisements and sales promotions for the product, tracking sales results to determine the products potential success.